Jax Taylor Says He Doesn’t Know The ‘Vanderpump Rules’ Season 8 Premiere Date But The Past Might Give Clues

-Bravo fans are anxiously awaiting the announcement of the premiere date for Vanderpump Rules Season 8, but it looks like the cast members are just as in the dark as viewers.
+Bravo fans are anxiously awaiting the announcement of the premiere date for Vanderpump Rules Season 8, but it looks like the cast members are just as much in the dark as viewers are.
 Jax Taylor recently shared on Twitter that he has no idea when the show will premiere and says he finds out when everyone else does.
 Some fans had tweeted at Jax saying they missed watching him on their television screens, but he promised he would be back “soon” before clarifying he didn’t know the date.

 After thanking a fan for watching the show, Jax suggested that they keep checking the Bravo website for an update regarding the premiere date and a possible trailer.
 Digging into past premiere dates might give an insight as to when the show will return, however.
 Vanderpump Rules traditionally kicked off its seasons in the early days of November, but without a trailer or announcement yet, it looks like it won’t be coming in these next few weeks.
 Season 1 of the show debuted on January 1, 2013, but things changed for the program shortly after.